Vikash-8090-Yadav/Solidity-Pathshala/Level1/DutchAuction/Readme.md

 ## Functions and there uses :-

-- <code>buy</code>: function which will run only once when the contract is being deployed.
-It has two parameters which takes addresses of the owners and set the number of owners that are required in order to do a transaction.

-- <code>expiresAt</code>: function to receive ethers from other wallets.
+- <code>buy</code>: function allow us to buy the nft.

-- <code>nft</code>: function that runs whenever a transaction needs to be made, it sends the application to all the users to give there approval in order to do a transaction.
+- <code>expiresAt</code>: function tells us the time at which auction will expire.

+- <code>nft</code>: function tells us the address of the nft.

-- <code>nftId</code>: function that runs whenever the users needs to approve there transactions.
+- <code>nftId</code>: function tells us the Id of the nft(which was assigned to it at the starting of the auction).

-- <code>Seller</code>: function that gives the count of the number of users that has approved a transaction.
+- <code>Seller</code>: function tells us the address of the seller.

+- <code>StartAt</code>: function tell us the time at which auction will start.

-- <code>StartAt</code>: function that runs when the required number of users has approved the transaction to transfer the tokens to the designated address.
+- <code>StartingPrice</code>: function tells us the starting price of the product(nft) which was decided at the starting of the auction.

-- <code>StartingPrice</code>: function that is used to cancel a transaction after it has been approved by the users in case of an urgency, before the transaction gets executed.
+-
-- <code>Winner</code>: function that is used to cancel a transaction after it has been approved by the users in case of an urgency, before the transaction gets executed.
+- <code>Winner</code>: function tell us the address of the auction winner.